neeleythere/scouts-grading/README.md

 Designed to be quick and easy to use.
 With all additions, edits and removal of members/patrols done via an interface.

 #### Creating Patrols
-A patrol is defined by a "title and description" item:
+A patrol is defined by a `Title and description` item:
-- The Patrol name is set per the title's ...title
+- The Patrol name is set per the headers's title.
-- The description can be left blank
+- The description can be left blank.
+- Create more patrols by adding additional `Title and description` items:
+  - Ensure each `Title and description` is followed by a `Multiple choice grid`.

 #### Defining Members
-The subsequent "Multiple choice grid" is interpreted as the patrol itself:
+The subsequent `Multiple choice grid` is interpreted as the patrol itself:

 - Leave the title blank.
 - Each row defines a patrol member: